 Two different categories of support.

-The honest place to start is that an AI mental health companion and a licensed therapist are not the same product trying to do the same job.
+The honest place to start is that a nervous system companion and a licensed therapist are not the same product trying to do the same job.
 They are different categories of support that happen to overlap in one area: both involve a person talking through what they're feeling with something that isn't going to judge them.

 Therapy is a clinical relationship in which a licensed professional applies evidence-based methods to specific conditions over time.
-An AI mental health companion is a non-clinical conversational support designed to be reachable, consistent, and emotionally present in the moments between (or instead of) professional care, depending on the person's needs and access.
+A nervous system companion is a non-clinical conversational support designed to be reachable, consistent, and emotionally present in the moments between (or instead of) professional care, depending on what a mom needs and what she can access.

 Both can be valuable.
 Neither is a substitute for the other.